The Effect of Modulated Driving on Non-rotating and Rotating Turbulent Plane Couette Flow: Results for non-rotating Plane Couette Flow

 For completeness, we checked the effect of the amplitude $\alpha$ on the results by running all the cases shown above for $\alpha=0.05$ and $\alpha=0.2$.
 A short summary of the results is presented in Figure \ref{fig:alphaeffect}.
 In the left panels we show the amplitude response and the phase delay against wall distance for all values of $Wo$ and $\alpha=0.2$.
 We can see the same qualitative phenomena we saw appear for $\alpha=0.1$, which we have already discussed.
 We do not show these results for $\alpha=0.05$ as they show the same patterns, but the numerical averaging errors appear for smaller values of $y$ due to the smaller amplitude of the perturbation.
 In the right panels of the figure, we show $A_u$ and $\phi_d$ against $y$ for different values of $\alpha$ and the same $Wo$.
-We can clearly see that the amplitude response of the system is simply offset by a factor, while the phase response is approximately independent of $\alpha$ except for some small discrepancies which we attribute to averaging effects.
+We can clearly see that the amplitude response of the system is simply offset by a factor, while the phase response is approximately independent of $\alpha$ except for some small discrepancies which we attribute to insufficient statistics.

 Finally, in Figure \ref{fig:amp_vs_wo_alpha0p2}, we show an analog to Figure \ref{fig:amp_vs_wo} but for the two other values of $\alpha$ simulated (0.05 and 0.2).
 It shows the same $A_u\sim Wo^{-2}$ behaviour in the high $Wo$ regime.
-This gives us confidence in the fact that $\alpha$ is a physically unimportant parameter that is only relevant when considering the effect of numerical averaging errors as long as it is not too large.
-We can expect that for $\alpha\sim\mathcal{O}(1)$, more effects of the amplitude modulation will begin to be seen, similar to those in \cite{yang2020periodically}.
+This gives us confidence in the fact that for small values $\alpha$ is a physically unimportant parameter that is only relevant when considering the effect of numerical averaging errors.
+We can expect that for $\alpha\sim\mathcal{O}(1)$, significant effects of the amplitude modulation will begin to be seen in $Nu$, similar to those in \cite{yang2020periodically}.